Hermann-web/opencf-core/docs/index.md

   Defaults to False.
 - `raise_err` _bool, optional_ - If True, raises exceptions for unsupported types or when file does not exist.
   Defaults to False.
+- `return_matches` _bool, optional_ - Whether to return a tuple with the first matching filetype and a list of all options.
+Defaults to False.

 **Returns**:

-- `FileType` - The determined FileType enumeration member based on the file's suffix and/or content.
+- `FileType` - The determined filetype enumeration member based on the file's suffix and/or content, or a tuple with the first matching filetype and a list of all options.

 **Raises**: